trifectatechfoundation/teach-rs/README.md

 # Rust 101

-Rust 101 is university course for computer science students, introducing the Rust Programming Language.
+Rust 101 is a university course for computer science students, introducing the Rust Programming Language.
 The course assumes intermediate C/C++ knowledge.

 Why?
 Have a look at our [slides](./intro-101-rs.pdf) introducing the course.